 Why it pays to Organize your Social Media Posts in Advance

-This list is going to look a lot like a list of the reasons you should have a blog content calendar, with a couple of differences, of course.
-First off, social media posting is something that should be happening multiple times a day, across multiple platforms.
-That means a lot more discreet pieces of content, even if they’re measured in character count rather than word count.
+This list will look a lot like a list of the reasons you should have a blog content calendar, with a couple of differences, of course.
+First off, social media posting is something that should be happening multiple times a day across various platforms.
+That means more discreet pieces of content, even if they’re measured in character count rather than word count.

 For example, say you’re working on an upcoming conference announcement.
 How you word this in a tweet will look very different from the caption you use alongside the picture you post to Instagram.
 And both of those will differ from the professional announcement you post to your LinkedIn feed.